Hayley Williams on why she turned down Lil Uzi Vert collab: "I don't want to be that famous"

 The singer, who recently unveiled her ‘Petals for Armor’ solo project, admitted she “loved” the rapper’s music but still had to turn down the collaboration.

-“This is so, so random,” she told Beats 1‘s Zane Lowe via FaceTime.
+“This is so, so random,” she told Apple Music‘s Zane Lowe via FaceTime.

 “But I get asked to do like features on country songs sometimes.
 I’m no hater of country music.
 I mean, I grew up very young in Mississippi on Shania Twain and Dixie Chicks.
 I’m pretty sure Jason Aldean asked me to sing on one of his songs, and I was like…”